JaskiratAnand/cash-app/README.md

 # Cash App

 This is a simple Wallet app built using Turborepo and NextJs.
-The backent bankWebhook handler is built using Fastify.
+The backend bankWebhook handler is built using Fastify.

 ### Pull Docker Container from DockerHub
 ```bash